-At St. Catherine University, we define “research” very broadly.
-Projects that involve investigation, inquiry, creativity, discovery, originality, analysis and interpretation are all considered scholarly work.
+At St. Catherine University, we define “research” broadly.
+Projects that involve investigation, inquiry, creativity, discovery, originality, analysis, and interpretation are all part of what we consider scholarly work: research and creative inquiry.

 Research in the natural and physical sciences might mean designing experiments to test theories or hypotheses, developing a new product, or exploring the unknown.
 Research in healthcare might mean testing a new method of care or intervention.
 A team of economists who analyze data to help a school district make decisions, a student-faculty collaborative who edit a volume of essays on Harry Potter, an interdisciplinary group of artists who create videos to highlight the benefits of a liberal arts education — all are examples of research and creative inquiry at St. Kate’s.